evereux/pycatia/README.rst

 A reminder for @evereux.
 I don't do this often and forget ...

+* Check version is correct.

+* Check changelog has been updated.

 * Run the tests. `pytest -v tests`
    * Ensure cache is disabled and
    * Fix any issues.